 While the BCCTP and the PPACA mentioned above, as well as other changes over the past years, are important steps forward, they alone will not get us to the goal of guaranteed access to quality care for all.
 NBCC continues to believe that in order to reach this goal, public policy must move beyond incremental changes to the existing health care system toward true comprehensive reform.

-In addition, it is critical that even in the face of the current budget debate we do not move backward in our progress.
+In addition, it is critical we do not move backward in our progress.
 The impact of any changes to Medicaid, Medicare or other existing laws must be critically examined based on the effect these changes will have on overall access to quality care.
 Educated patient advocates must play a role in these determinations which could directly impact their ability to access care.

 NBCC asks Senators and Representatives to support actions which will continue to move the country closer to guaranteed access to quality care for all.
 We ask that any proposed changes to existing programs be examined critically in order to determine their impact on this goal.

 For more information on this or NBCC’s other legislative priorities, please contact Dana Richter, NBCC Director of Government Relations at drichter@BreastCancerDeadline2020.org or (202) 973-0595 or refer to NBCC’s website at www.BreastCancerDeadline2020.org.